Leaves, Medical Leaves, Emergency Absences, and Withdrawals

 A leave of absence (LOA) may be available for students who are taking time off from the College for a variety of reasons.
 Leaves of absence are usually processed before the start of a semester and can be granted for a maximum of two semesters.
 The final deadline to take a leave during the semester is the deadline to withdraw from a semester course.
-Tuition, room and board refunds will be calculated on the college’s refund schedule, found in the catalog and guidebook.
+Tuition, room and board refunds will be calculated on the college’s refund schedule, found by checking in with the Business Office.
 Students who would like to request a leave of absence should begin by meeting with one of the Deans in Student Services.
 For answers to frequently asked questions, please click here.

 Medical Leave of Absence

 A medical leave of absence (MLOA) may be available for students who have medical or psychological conditions that severely limit their ability to perform their academic work.
 Students who would like to request a medical leave of absence should begin by meeting with a staff member in Health and Counseling.
 Medical leaves of absence are granted by the Dean of Student Services in consultation with Reed’s Health and Counseling Services, and are based on the written recommendation of a physician or mental health professional.
 Medical leaves of absence may be in effect for a maximum of four consecutive semesters.
 Generally, the student will have three months of documented/demonstrated symptom improvement and stability prior to requesting readmission.
 Tuition, room and board refunds will be calculated on the College’s refund schedule, found by checking in with the Business Office.
 The final deadline to take a medical leave of absence for the semester is the last day of finals.
 For answers to frequently asked questions regarding medical leaves, please click here.